-- Sophomores will enroll in at least one blended class as an introduction to the model.
-In addition to their core academic courses, they will complete a year-long weCreate experience for credit.
+Sophomores enroll in at least one blended class as an introduction to the model.
+In addition to their core academic courses, they complete a year-long weCreate experience for credit.
 This experience encourages students to explore and learn new skills in several of the weCreate studios.
 In addition, it has self-paced elements that ask the students to manage their own learning.
 Advisors and the weCreate faculty support the sophomores as they complete this requirement.

-- Seniors will complete a year-long self-designed educational experience, called a Senior Initiative, in addition to their academic courses.
-The modules juniors choose through the parallel curriculum should inspire a spark so that, during senior year, they will want to extend their learning through internships in the local community, creative and innovative endeavors in our weCreate Center, significant service learning opportunities, critical inquiry and research into issues of personal and academic interest, deeper exploration of a module experience, and/or other opportunities that allow them to explore their passions and learn as they do, not as they sit!
+Seniors complete a year-long self-designed educational experience, called a Senior Initiative, in addition to their academic courses.
+The modules juniors choose through the parallel curriculum should inspire a spark so that, during senior year, they will extend their learning through internships in the local community, creative and innovative endeavors in our weCreate Center, significant service learning opportunities, critical inquiry and research into issues of personal and academic interest, deeper exploration of a module experience, and/or other opportunities that allow them to explore their passions and learn as they do, not as they sit!